Taritsyn/LibSassHost/nuget/LibSassHost/readme.txt

    ===========
    DESCRIPTION
    ===========
-   .NET wrapper around the libSass (http://sass-lang.com/libsass) with the ability to support a virtual file system.
+   .NET wrapper around the LibSass (http://sass-lang.com/libsass) with the ability to support a virtual file system.

-   This package does not contain the native implementations of libSass.
+   This package does not contain the native implementations of LibSass.
 Therefore, you need to choose and install the most appropriate package(s) for your platform.
    The following packages are available: